Rubicon Minerals slashes gold estimate, considers sale

 The miner said the drop in resources was due to new drilling information and changes in modeling.

-Rubicon said it had hired BMO Capital Markets and TD Securities to assist in evaluating strategic alternatives.
-Those discussions will include talks with CPPIB, according to a source familiar with the matter.
+Rubicon said it has hired BMO Capital Markets and TD Securities to assist in evaluating strategic alternatives.

-Rubicon shares, which had lost about 90 percent of their value in the last 12 months, were down 60 percent at 5 Canadian cents.

-Reporting by Amrutha Gayathri in Bengaluru and Matt Scuffham in Toronto; Editing by Don Sebastian and Saumyadeb Chakrabarty
+Rubicon shares were down 60 percent at 5 Canadian cents.
+(Reporting by Amrutha Gayathri in Bengaluru; Editing by Don Sebastian)